tiaringhio/ConcertEdia/README.md

 ## About The Project

-ConcertEdia is a PHP, CSS and Javascript website that uses SQL queries for showing nice to know informations about past concerts, venues and musicians, including photos, dates and fun facts.
+ConcertEdia is a PHP, Boostrap, CSS and Javascript website that uses SQL queries to show nice to know informations about past concerts, venues and musicians, including photos, dates and fun facts. is all you are looking for if you want to relive a historic concert.
+Let yourself be lulled by the descriptions of the greatest music experts, explore the great stages of the history of music and hear the hits of the past. <br />
+Let's rock! 🎸

 ## Database